What Is a Limitation Period?

 It is also important to appreciate that reasonable diligence requires an reasonable effort towards discovery.
 As said in at Laurent-Hippolyte v.
 Blasse et al., 2018 ONSC 940 at paragraph 26, "Due diligence is not about information arriving on one's doorstep - it is about actively taking steps outside the door."

 Of course, it is also important to bear in mind that when a cause of action is "discovered" is somewhat objective.
 There is a considerable volume of case law that helps to define what "discovered" actually means including the case of Consumers Glass Co. v.
 Foundation Co. of Canada Ltd., 51 O.R.
 (2d) 385 which suggests that more than just some knowledge of the wrong and harm is required before the limitation clock starts ticking; instead, the plaintiff must have sufficient knowledge to bring litigation.
 While this makes sense in that it appears reasonably fair that the limitation period clock should start only when the plaintiff could begin litigation, the ambiguity in when the plaintiff has 'enough' to begin litigation can be very frustrating to a defendant.
-This defining concept, whereby the clock begins only when the plaintiff has 'enough' to begin litigation follows the decision in Sparham-Souter et al. v.
+This concept whereby the clock begins only when the plaintiff obtains 'enough' to begin litigation follows the decision in Sparham-Souter et al. v.
 Town & Country Developments (Essex) Ltd. et al., 2 All E.R.
-65 where Lord Denning stated at page 68:
+65 wherein Lord Denning stated at page 68:

 A statute of limitations cannot begin to run unless there are two things present: "A party capable of suing and a party liable to be sued."
 It was so stated by Vaughan Williams LJ in Thompson v Lord Clanmorris, 1 Ch 718 at 729, [1900-03] All ER Rep 804 at 809], and there is good sense in it.
 It would be unjust that time should run against a plaintiff when there is no possibility of bringing an action to enforce it.